XR-C453RDS - Car radio SONY - Free user manual and instructions

 Automatic Music Sensor (AMS)

-During playback, press either side of (SEEK/AMS) once for each track you wish to skip the tracks.
+During playback, press either side of (SEEK/AMS) once for each track you wish to skip.

 To locate the succeeding tracks